dydxfoundation/dip/content/dips/DIP-18.md

 ## Rationale

-The community has addressed certain concerns and issues with a dYdX Operations subDAO run by Reverie in the DRC, but overall consensus has been in strong support of launching.
-The dYdX Ops subDAO will act as launching pad for the growth of a subDAO run dYdX DAO.
+The community has addressed certain concerns and issues with a dYdX Operations subDAO run by Reverie in the DRC, namely regarding possible conflicts with the existing involvement in the Grants program.
+Since the responsibilities of this Trust are in no overlapping our responsibilities as Grants lead and Enforcer on the dYdX Grants Trust, we believe there is no conflict in our role as Trustee for the Ops Trust.
+Beyond these initial concerns, overall consensus has been in strong support of launching as indicated through the Snapshot vote and general positive feedback.
+The dYdX Ops subDAO will act as a catalyst for the growth of the dYdX DAO through the launching of new subDAOs.

 ## Copyright